 Birth choices: who will care for you in your pregnacy, doctor or midwife, and where will you deliver your baby?

 If you have never given birth to a baby before - your body will not yet have been tested so you are not likely to know if you can have a natural childbirth or if you are likely to need some help from an Obstetrician.
 In the early weeks it's important to see your GP and discuss your options with him/her.
 This is a big decision as you want to be in the hands of a qualified and experienced Doctor/Midwife you feel safe with, in case you need some help during labor or delivery.

 Each country has their own rules and regulations as to how much care an experienced Midwife can give.
 You need regular monitoring throughout your pregnancy so that your health and that of your baby can constantly be assessed.
 In some countries home birth is an option, or birthing centers affiliated with a maternity hospital, or delivery in a Maternity hospital which may be private or public.
 Discuss this as early as possible with your doctor as your options do depend on availability and your health/pregnancy health.

 Your baby at 12 weeks pregnancy:

-Your baby is fully formed, the toes and fingers have separated, the head is more in proportion to the body.
-Actual size is about 61mm or 2 ½ inches.
+The fetus looks like a baby fully formed, the toes and fingers have separated, head in proportion to the body.
+Fetus size is about 61mm or 2 ½ inches.

-All the organs will continue to develop and particularly the brain and nervous system.
-Amazingly, as the pregnancy continues, the brain cells, neurons, become sensitive to the hormones in the Mom’s blood, particularly the stress hormones, and even the environment (what is going on in the Mom’s life) affects the way your baby’s brain develops and will impact your baby’s behaviour and coping abilities later in life.
+Development of all organs continues, importantly the brain and nervous system too.
+As pregnancy continues, the neurons (brain cells), become sensitive to the hormones in the Mom’s blood, particularly stress hormones, and even the environment (what is going on in the Mom’s life) affects the way your baby’s brain develops so what is happening now will affect how your baby's future.

 More on this in 20 weeks of pregnancy/stress hormones effect on your baby.